Don't lie to your friends: Learning what you know from collaborative self-play: Results

 We evaluate the learned agents on three dimensions: (1) whether they can reliably obtain accurate answers at minimal cost; (2) whether their use of the search tool is calibrated to its helpfulness; (3) whether their use of \action{ANSWER} vs \action{HEDGE} is calibrated to correctness.
 Here we report results after three ReST epochs; for per-epoch results see \Cref{sec:rest_epoch_results}.\looseness=-1

-\textbf{Task performance.} To measure task performance, we run each helper agent (PubMED-Gecko and Wiki-BM25) on held-out questions from each dataset.
+\textbf{Task performance.} To measure task performance, we run each helper agent (PubMED-Gecko and Wiki-BM25) on held-out questions from each dataset, and report token-level $F_1$.
 Results are shown in \Cref{tab:task_results}.
-We report token-level $F_1$ as the standard way to measure short-form factoid question answering.

-The most prominent distinction between the methods shown in \Cref{tab:task_results} is that in-context learning (ICL) nearly always searches, while the three supervised methods search less than half of the time in most settings --- usually much less.
+The most prominent distinction between the methods is that in-context learning (ICL) nearly always searches, while the three supervised methods search less than half of the time in most settings --- usually much less.
 As a result, ICL yields poor performance when applied to an agent whose tool is not suited for the dataset (e.g., Wiki/BioASQ, PubMed/PopQA), with $F_1$ gaps of more than 10 points from the other techniques.
 Among the supervised methods, $F_1$ results are broadly similar, with Action Supervision searching at the lowest rate due to its calibration-based objective.
 However, this low search rate hurts Action Supervision on the EntQ dataset: on Wiki/EntQ it trails CSP by $6.1 \, F_1$.
 Conversely, ICL performs especially well on this dataset, because of its high search rate ($>99\%$).
 The deanonymization ablation has relatively little impact on task performance, except that CSP-DeAnon is able to reduce the search rate in mismatched settings.\looseness=-1

+The table also shows the performance of a \emph{test-time} oracle, which uses the retrieval tool on exactly those instances where it improves $F_1$.
+This shows that there remains $10$ points of $F_1$ headroom for in-domain agents at slightly higher search rates.

 \textbf{Search calibration.} A key capability that we hope to teach from collaborative self-play is when to retrieve and when to rely on parametric knowledge.
-Given a fixed search budget, the ideal agent would allocate its tool use so as to maximize its overall accuracy.
 To measure this, we sort questions by $P(\action{SEARCH})$ according to each model.
 At each quantile threshold $\tau$, we apply retrieval to all questions where $P(\action{SEARCH}) > \tau$, and answer the remaining questions parametrically.
 To focus on evaluation of $P(\action{SEARCH})$ specifically, the answers themselves are drawn from the base model rather than the finetuned model.
 This isolates the impact of search calibration from other aspects of the question-answering capability.